George Boleyn, Viscount Rochford: Trial and execution: 1536

-There was no evidence of incest save that on one occasion he had spent a long time alone with Anne.
+There was no evidence of incest.
 Chapuys says he was convicted merely on a presumption.
-George's wife has throughout history been accused of providing evidence to support the incest charge, but this is unlikely to be correct.
-None of the evidence relating to the trials makes any mention of George's wife as providing evidence save for the fact that she told in a letter that Anne had told her Henry was "not able to satisfy a woman and he had neither capacity nor virility".
-This in itself was damning because it provided a potential motive for Anne's behaviour.
-Yet whatever Jane Rochford may or may not have said, it seems that the majority of the courtiers believed in his innocence, as can be seen from the wagers they were making in favour of acquittal.
+George's wife has been accused of providing evidence to support the incest charge, but this is unlikely to be correct.
+None of the evidence relating to the trials makes any mention of George's wife as providing evidence, save for the fact that she told in a letter that Anne had told her Henry was "not able to satisfy a woman and he had neither capacity nor virility".
+It seems that the majority of the courtiers believed in George's innocence, as can be seen from the wagers they were making in favour of acquittal.

 Irrespective of what those at court thought, he was unanimously found guilty and the sentence of the court was that he be hanged, drawn, and quartered (the sentence was later commuted to beheading).
-He asked for his debts be paid out of his confiscated assets so that no one would suffer from his death, and he continued to be distressed about his debts whilst awaiting death.
+He asked for his debts be paid out of his confiscated assets so that no one would suffer from his death, and he continued to be distressed about his debts while awaiting death.
 In fact his distress was so acute that the Constable of the Tower, Sir William Kingston wrote to Cromwell twice begging him to help ease George's conscience.

 George Boleyn and the other four men were beheaded on Tower Hill on the morning of 17 May 1536.
 George's scaffold speech was extremely long and exemplified the orator's linguistic skills.
 For it to have been recorded in as much detail as it was, the vast crowd who witnessed the executions must have been virtually silent, and there could have been little booing or jeering as with normal state executions.
 His scaffold speech was primarily concerned with defending his religious beliefs and his passion for reform.
 It was not the honourable thing to deny guilt once a guilty verdict had been given in a court of law, and therefore he followed the conventions of the day by admitting he was a sinner deserving of death.
 He begged forgiveness of anyone he may have offended and begged for God's forgiveness.
 He came close to denying his guilt by declaring, "beware, trust not in the vanity of the world or the flatteries of the court, or the favour and treacheries of fortune".
 He said he would be alive if he had not done so.
 By blaming fortune for his fall he came as close as he dared to denying his guilt (i.e., he was dying because luck had been against him, not because he was guilty).
 He then went on to speak of his religious convictions before calmly submitting his neck to the axe.
 Anne was beheaded two days later.